dalesgit/wiki-vim/apply spiritual direction.md

 I experienced my divorces as a kind of death, and from them I experienced a wide range of grieving responses.
 The alienations engendered in all of that have led to one difficult relationship with a daughter and one broken relationship with a daughter, both of them with my 2nd wife.
 I have experienced that as a death of sorts, and my reactions and responses continue, even though in many ways I have found ways to go on with my life.
 # Development of my religious life

+I have already given some clear indications about how one might begin to understand the development of my religious life.
+From a young age I have felt a kinship with Jesus and God and all that might go hand-in-hand with that.
+In some ways a place that on the lap of my grandmother who was devoted to her Methodist church and happily shared stories and prayers with us.
+Around the time of my parents divorce I had a keen sense that those stories and and the ways that had been taught me in the church of my youth were not sufficient to sustain me.
+My mother was looking for a church that could support her during the time of separation and divorce from my father.
+She found her way to the episcopal church.
+I remember to this day what I felt as I was introduced to a more sacramentally oriented church than I had known.
+The words that I used to describe my experience had to do with a shared common cup and the candles that were lit with actual flames.
+I said that it felt like "real church".
+I rather think that I've been looking for the real church ever since.

+Like countless others, my 20s were spent searching for who I was and what I was sent for, how to make a living, how to find some satisfaction in the life I was seeking.
+I found my way back to the church through the friendship of a retired priest who is doing research at the library I worked out.
+Over many hours and days and lunches we became friends.
+He was comfortable with all my talk about God and prayer and how it all fit together.
+It felt safe to go where he had gone before.

+During this time I crave the community like I had read had developed around Little Gidding through the guidance of Nicholas Ferrar.
+I learned about communities of different kinds being developed by people of faith: Sojourners in Washington D.C., Catholic Worker houses, charismatic retreat centers.
+One thing and another and I found myself in seminary, preparing for parish ministry.
+Looking back, I didn't have a clue what I was doing.

+I told my (Bishop) that I had a vision of doing ministry where nobody else wanted to go.
+Hospice chaplaincy perhaps?
+Small church ministry based on the working priest model?
+Mixing teaching and pastoral care?
+Ultimately my ministry has combined elements of all these things.
+I graduated cum laude from seminary, but halted for the time being the ordination to ministry in order to attend graduate school at Notre Dame.
+I felt called to both, and I have found creative ways through the decades to do both.

+Finally I retired from my career as a parish priest and had a short career as an adjunct professor at several universities.
+Now, I am retired from all of it, ie. I'm not being paid to do it, but I still preach and celebrate, and I recognize that in many ways I'm a teacher at heart.
 # A time when I accompanied someone on their faith journey

+There are so many stories I could tell, particularly because in many ways "accompanying people on their faith journey" is what I lived for these past 40+ years.
+One, perhaps stands out as particularly gentle and sustained.

 # My impression of Spiritual Direction